 Self-employment visas for Italy

 To obtain this type of visa, expats will need a residence permit and a work permit for self-employment.
 The application for residence permits works the same.
-However, for the work permit, expats must contact the Italian Chamber of Commerce to apply.
+However, for a work permit, expats must contact the Italian Chamber of Commerce to apply.
 The immigration office then decides if the expat fits the quota and is eligible for the work permit.

-* Visa and work permit requirements are subject to change at short notice and expats should consult their respective embassy or consulate for the latest details.
+* Visa and work permit requirements are subject to change at short notice, and expats should consult their respective embassy or consulate for the latest details.

 Expat Health Insurance